 - Night’s Watch vows tell us a lot, and the fact that they have been traditionally said to a tree means more: “Night gathers, and now my watch begins.
 It shall not end until my death.
 I shall take no wife, hold no lands, father no children.
 I shall wear no crowns and win no glory.
 I shall live and die at my post.
 I am the sword in the darkness.
 I am the watcher on the walls.
 I am the fire that burns against the cold, the light that brings the dawn, the horn that wakes the sleepers, the shield that guards the realms of men.
 I pledge my life and honor to the Night’s Watch, for this night and all the nights to come.”

 And after them came her handmaids, and then the others, all the Dothraki, men and women and children, and Dany had only to look at their eyes to know that they were hers now, today and tomorrow and forever, hers as they had never been Drogo’s.

 As Daenerys Targaryen rose to her feet, her black hissed, pale smoke venting from its mouth and nostrils.
 The other two pulled away from her breasts and added their voices to the call, translucent wings unfolding and stirring the air, and for the first time in hundreds of years, the night came alive with the music of dragons.– ADWD; Daenerys X

-*Sidenote: I am aware that there is a green dragon and that is Cersei who us corrupting the green-tree rule of Westeros that belongs to the trees.
+*Sidenote: I am aware that there is a green dragon and that is Cersei/the Lannisters who are corrupting the green-tree rule of Westeros that “belongs” to the trees-nature-free folk hippies.
 Greenseeing means Enlightenment.
 While that is a related topic, it is not in the same realm as these two dragons being discussed here and now.
 Additionally, the same applies to the Frey’s who are the “Others” of the Riverlands as they sit in their Twin castles, etc…

 THE OLD DYNASTIES